-For students to succeed in the future, it is therefore critical they learn digital skills.
-Some schools believe that this can be done through a computing class or an after school club, but in the real world technology touches everything and impacts everyone.
+For students to succeed in the future, it is critical they learn digital skills.
+Some schools believe that this can be done through a computing class or an after-school club.
+But in the real world, technology touches everything and impacts everyone.

 2. It increases engagement

-As well as giving your students the skills they need to succeed in the future, teaching digital skills will increase engagement with your subject.
+Not only does it provide students the opportunities they need to succeed in the future, but teaching digital skills will also increase engagement with your subject.
 Teachers we have trained have reported that students are more engaged in classes using BSD Online and our curriculum.
 It can enable a more interactive learning environment and helps make the learning more authentic.

 3. It develops vital soft skills

-When working to create a solution or product, students often have to work together to combine complementary skills and must always consider whether the end product is actually going to work for the end user.
-Students therefore need to work with others to: determine who will do what; understand potential users’ requirements; request and act on feedback; and share information about what they have designed and built.
+When creating a solution or product, students often have to work together to combine complementary skills and must always consider whether the end product is actually going to work for the end-user.
+Students, therefore, need to work with others to: determine who will do what; understand potential users’ requirements; request and act on feedback; and share information about what they have designed and built.

 Creativity links to building with technology in two main ways: Creativity in problem solving and creativity in design.
-When solving a real world problem, students need to think creatively about how to solve it using a technological solution.
+When solving a real-world problem, students need to think creatively about how to solve it using a technological solution.
 Once students have decided on the product or solution, they need to think about the best way to design it.
-Thinking about the end user, they need to consider user experience and user interface – nobody wants to use a poorly design product.
+Thinking about the end-user, they need to consider user experience and user interface – nobody wants to use a poorly design product.

 To find out how BSD empowers all teachers to bring technology learning into their classroom and give their students the tools of tomorrow, get in touch!